innahunchenko/coffee-shop-microservices/README.md

 This is the backend solution for the Coffee Shop app.
 It is built using ASP.NET Core and follows a microservices architecture.
-The project includes multiple Web API services, including Auth, Catalog, Ordering, ShoppingCart, and API Gateway, each responsible for a specific business function.
+The project includes multiple Web API services, including Auth, Catalog, Ordering, ShoppingCart, and API Gateway services.

 This infrastructure setup uses Bicep to deploy various resources and services for the Coffee Shop app on Azure.